 Land Allocations Policy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category as later phases or revised proposals for the sites come forward.
-A number of the policies are yet to be implemented where planning applications haven't yet come forward.
-The policies have also proved valuable in informing the preparation of Development Brief SPDs for a number of the sites by clearly setting out the key requirements for each site.
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category Development Brief SPDs for a number of the sites by clearly setting out the key requirements for each site.